 You are on Fairy Stone Crosses Page 1

-Contents: Fairy stone cross pendants, plain crosses & matrix; Andalusite Chiastolite stone crosses; Legend of fairy stones
+Contents: Fairy stone cross pendants, necklaces, plain crosses & matrix; Andalusite Chiastolite stone crosses; Legend of fairy stones

 FAIRY STONE CROSSES

 from the Area outside Fairy Stone Park, Virginia.

 The crosses formed are these three styles:

 Here is a sampling in our own collection, we have 2200 available at any given time for sale, all sizes:

 Fairy stones are brown staurolite, a combination of SILICA, IRON and ALUMINUM (and dots of real garnet).
 Together, these minerals crystallize in twin form, accounting for the cross-like structure.